Skip to main content

 The applicant is required to provide detailed information and timelines for completing all proposed activities according to the specific aims.
 Applicants must include specific yearly milestones that will need to be met in order to accomplish the work set out in a five-year period.
 Milestones that reflect progress in each specific aim should be easily measurable and realistic.
 Project milestones that quantitatively measures progress towards each of the proposed specific aims are required.
 A timeline to achieve the proposed milestones, in the form of a Gantt chart, is also required.

-What is a Plan for Enhancing Diverse Perspectives (PEDP)?
+Is a Plan for Enhancing Diverse Perspectives (PEDP) required?

 Is Cost Share required in the R&R Budget?